zdu-strong/transparent-republic/README.md

 Voting and elections can be held at any time, replacing power with continuous public opinion.<br/>

+The President and the Mayor cannot appoint officials, all top officials are appointed by National Supervisory Council and Governance Region Supervisory Council.<br/>

 ### 🔷 8.
 International Transparency<br/>

 The Transparent Republic provides open data on all internal decisions, including:<br/>